2019 Egyptian protests: 20 and 21 September

 Chants included "rise up, fear not, Sisi must go" and "the people demand the regime's fall".

 Street protests continued in Cairo, Suez, Giza and El Mahalla El Kubra on 21 September.
 In Suez, with 200 demonstrators, teargas, rubber bullets and live bullets were shot at protestors.
-The teargas spread to "a few" kilometres from the zone of the protest where a resident felt the gas making her nose feel as if it were burning.
+The tear gas spread to "a few" kilometres from the zone of the protest where a resident felt the gas making her nose feel as if it were burning.

 27 September

 On 26 September, exiled former presidential candidate Ayman Nour stated that the massive scale of the arrests showed that the Sisi government was "terrified" and that he expected protests to grow, with the fear barrier having been broken down and the mass arrests provoking anger in the context of socioeconomic difficulties.
 On the same day, actor Amr Waked tweeted to seven million followers that "Sisi is done ... it is over for him and anyone who supports him now will be making a huge mistake."